 Easton Pollinator Pathway Portal

 Welcome to Easton’s Pollinator Pathway Project portal!
 A learning community where we gather to learn how to create pollinator-friendly spaces!
-Learn about planting native plants, why we are rethinking our lawns, and cultivating our gardens and yards without the use of Pesticides/Herbicides to support pollinator and human health.
+Learn about planting native plants, why we are rethinking our lawns, and cultivating our gardens and yards without the use of Pesticides/Herbicides.
 Scroll down to find resources!

 Dig in where you are planted -- Get started in your own yard or open space!